-- 4.2.
+- 4.1.
+As previously discussed, the proposed 2020-21 Budget has been developed in a context of very considerable uncertainty.
+However, the Spending Round 2019 did indicate that a considerable amount of funding, which had previously been assumed to be one-off in nature, would in fact be continuing in 2020-21.
+The proposals for next year therefore seek to maximise the opportunity this presents to ensure that the 2020-21 Budget is as robust and deliverable as possible, given the council's wider service pressures and funding challenges.
+This includes (in particular) reducing the planned reliance on uncertain or higher risk capital receipts, which are one off in nature and would themselves give rise to significant further budget pressures in future. - 4.2.
 In spite of the fact that indicative funding announcements in the Spending Round were better than previously assumed, the council continues to expect to need to draw on its earmarked reserves over the period, and is not expecting to make significant contributions into reserves.
 This mainly reflects the timing of spend funded from specific grants and does not include any draw on the council's general balances.
 The use of reserves is also in part a reflection of the various severe cost pressures which the council faces across almost all service areas.
 It is important to recognise that as a result, the council is not in a position to be able to remove or reverse any of the key service saving proposals agreed as part of the 2019-20 budget, including those savings which are due for implementation during 2020-21. - 4.3.
 The Revenue Budget proposals set out in this document form a suite of proposals which will enable the County Council to set a balanced Budget for 2020-21.
-As such, recommendations to add growth items, amend or remove proposed savings, or otherwise change the budget proposals, will require Cabinet (or ultimately, County Council) to identify offsetting saving proposals or equivalent reductions in planned expenditure. - 4.4.
+As such, recommendations to add growth items, amend or remove proposed savings, or otherwise change the budget proposals, will require County Council to identify offsetting saving proposals or equivalent reductions in planned expenditure. - 4.4.
 The Executive Director of Finance and Commercial Services is required to comment on the robustness of budget proposals, and the estimates upon which the budget is based, as part of the annual budget-setting process.
 This assessment is set out in the Robustness of Estimates report (Appendix 4). - 4.5.
-The overall net budget proposed for 2020-21 is £427.660m.
-The provisional Local Government Finance Settlement for 2020-21 was published 20 December 2019 but remains to be confirmed in January and therefore amendments may be required to reflect any changes, although these are considered unlikely.
+The overall net budget proposed for 2020-21 is £430.421m.
+The provisional Local Government Finance Settlement for 2020-21 was published 20 December 2019 but remains to be confirmed and therefore amendments may be required to reflect any changes, although these are considered unlikely.